Frequently Asked Questions

 Do distance learning students have access to career development services?

-Yes, CCPS students have some career resources available online, and the CCPS office is working to expand our offerings in the future.
+Yes, SCPS students have some career resources available online, and the SCPS office is working to expand our offerings in the future.
 These resources are accessed through the PACE Center, or Programs for Academic Advising, Career Development, and Educational Enrichment.
 The University's PACE Center offers students a comprehensive approach to academic and career planning as well as an academic support network designed to maximize each students' academic success at Chatham.

 Will I be able to work toward a distance learning degree despite my disability?